jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-externalized.md

 While using `Environment` is a nice approach, you might need access to additional properties or want to access the property values in a type-safe manner.
-Therefore, you can now, thanks to SBDG’s auto-configured configuration processor, access the configuration metadata by using `@ConfigurationProperties` classes.
+Therefore, you can now, thanks to [spring-boot-gemfire-name]’s auto-configured configuration processor, access the configuration metadata by using `@ConfigurationProperties` classes.